SioKCronin/website/content/vision.md

 progress.
 I periodically frame it as art to invoke an air of special, of theater, of divine, and because I believe in human cultural technology.

-My studio ractices right now include:
+My studio practices right now include:

 * gaga (with a Sio twist from my historical movement research)
 * WhatsApp voice memos
 * This Fountain of Being (meditation podcast)
-* poetry (reading and writing)
+* poetry
 * drawing
 * engineering management